guillheu/DeSign/README.md

 ### **"How do I import your Eclipse project into my IDE ?"**
 I have not yet looked into making my project fully portable.
 If you are having trouble with importing the sources, [please check existing issues, or submit a new one](https://github.com/guillheu/DeSign/issues/)

+### **"How do I use the local files storage system ?"**
+We heavily recommend that you simply do not use it (for now).
+Little to no work or thought has been put into it since we branched out of it in favor of the SQL database solution.
+If you are interested in using it, do not hesitate to contact us to let us know what your priorities are.